 - Pálinka – distillates made from 100 % fruit

 - Coffee – Pellini makes espressos, cappuccinos etc. from beans roasted Italian style, as well as invites you to thematic coffee tasting sessions at their stall at No. 17.
 Nespresso also will be there.

 - Even some street food bars (Piknik Utcabár, Kolbice, Paneer, Vega Bistro, Paleo & Belgian Waffles) will be present.

-- have burgers or other quality fast food,
+Have burgers or other quality fast food, or

 - Marangona (Bimbó utca 2., Buda, district II.) – a spacious, romantic dessert shop in Buda (tram 4, 6, Széna tér stop) with delicious cakes, desserts, biscuits, ice cream in summer.